icecube/skymap_scanner/README.md

 First, start an Apache Pulsar instance (or identify an existing one) and get its broker or proxy URL.
-For testing, you can start your own local instance with:
+For testing, you can start your own local instance with this command:
+(You want to make sure Pulsar's `brokerDeleteInactiveTopicsEnabled` configuration parameter is set to false, otherwise topics without a consumer running will be deleted after 60 seconds.)
 ```
-docker run -it -p 6650:6650 -p 8080:8080 --name pulsar_local apachepulsar/pulsar:2.5.0 bin/pulsar standalone
+docker run -it --rm -p 6650:6650 -p 8080:8080 --name pulsar_local apachepulsar/pulsar:2.5.0 /bin/bash -c "sed -i s/brokerDeleteInactiveTopicsEnabled=.*/brokerDeleteInactiveTopicsEnabled=false/ /pulsar/conf/standalone.conf && bin/pulsar standalone"
 ```

 You will need to connect to the pulsar broker using your machine IP,